joereddington/export-history/index.md

 <li> 07:38 <a href="https://en.wikipedia.org/wiki/Special:Watchlist">Wikipedia, the free encyclopedia</a></li>
 <li> 07:37 <a href="https://en.wikipedia.org/wiki/Main_Page">Wikipedia, the free encyclopedia</a></li>
 <li> 07:37 <a href="https://en.wikipedia.org/"></a></li>
+<li> 07:33 <a href="https://www.theguardian.com/environment/2025/dec/27/alps-france-skiing-snow-warming-resorts-closing-ceuze-landscape">The Hunting Wives review – the most perfect trash TV ever | Television | The Guardian</a></li>
+<li> 07:33 <a href="https://www.theguardian.com/tv-and-radio/2025/dec/27/the-hunting-wives-review-most-perfect-trash-tv-ever">Clare Bailey Mosley: ‘What single thing would improve the quality of my life?
+Michael’ | Life and style | The Guardian</a></li>
+<li> 07:33 <a href="https://www.theguardian.com/lifeandstyle/2025/dec/27/clare-bailey-mosley-wife-michael-gp-interview">The Hunting Wives review – the most perfect trash TV ever | Television | The Guardian</a></li>
+<li> 07:30 <a href="https://www.theguardian.com/tv-and-radio/2025/dec/27/the-hunting-wives-review-most-perfect-trash-tv-ever">Clare Bailey Mosley: ‘What single thing would improve the quality of my life?
+Michael’ | Life and style | The Guardian</a></li>
+<li> 07:30 <a href="https://www.theguardian.com/uk">Latest news, sport and opinion from the Guardian</a></li>
+<li> 07:27 <a href="https://www.theguardian.com/commentisfree/2025/dec/27/mel-gibson-denies-climate-breakdown-home-burns-joe-rogan">Latest news, sport and opinion from the Guardian</a></li>
+<li> 07:23 support.theguardian.com</li>
+<li> 07:23 <a href="https://www.theguardian.com/uk">Latest news, sport and opinion from the Guardian</a></li>
+<li class='same'> 07:12 <a href="https://www.theguardian.com/uk">Latest news, sport and opinion from the Guardian</a></li>
 </ul>

 <H3>Saturday, 27/12/25</H3>